Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Results

 Fitting for $\mathcal{M}$ for each source during ray-tracing gives us a model-dependent estimate of the Eddington ratio based on the 230 GHz flux density.
 These are listed in \autoref{table:sources} and plotted as a function of $M_\bullet$ in \autoref{fig:sources}.
-We predict larger Eddington ratios for all of our sources than for both \m87 and \sgra, reaching up to $1.5\times 10^{-4}$ in the most extreme case of NGC 315.
+We predict larger Eddington ratios for all our sources than for both \m87 and \sgra, reaching up to $17$ times that of \m87 in the most extreme case of NGC 315$^*$.
 This is a selection effect, since more distant sources need to have larger accretion rates to achieve a given flux density and become detectable.

 We caution that uncharacterized systematic errors dominate the error budget of our Eddington ratios on both the observational side (mass, distance, flux density, and compact flux fraction) and the theoretical side (MAD accretion, $R_\mathrm{high}$, $i$).
 An Eddington ratio estimate based solely on 230 GHz $\mathcal{M}$-fitting is likely only accurate to within an order of magnitude \citep[see e.g., Figure 13 of][]{EHTC+2021b}.
-Nevertheless, our findings suggest that extensions to the EHT will enable imaging of sources in a previously unexplored regime of Eddington ratio: up to $f_\mathrm{Edd} \sim 10^{-4}$ compared to $f_\mathrm{Edd} \sim 10^{-5}$ and $f_\mathrm{Edd} \sim 10^{-7}$ inferred for \m87 and \sgra respectively.
+Nevertheless, our findings suggest that extensions to the EHT will enable imaging of sources in a previously unexplored regime of Eddington ratio: up to $17$ and $254$ times that of $f_\mathrm{Edd} \sim 10^{-6}$ and $f_\mathrm{Edd} \sim 10^{-8}$ inferred for \m87 and \sgra respectively in the context of these models.
 In this regime, radiative cooling effects (neglected in our simulations) will become more important, potentially lowering the temperature in the disk \citep[e.g.,][]{Ryan+2018,Chael+2019,Yao+2021,Dihingia+2023}.